Camino de Santiago 2015, 2016, 2018 and 2023

 You can jump to the very first Blog Post here.
 Why walk the Camino de Santiago?

-And soon we’ll add a 2018 tab when we both walk from St Jean to Santiago…
+And also 2018 tab when we both walked from St Jean to Santiago…

 Then in 2023, I walked alone again, 1,200 kms over 60 days, along the Via de la Plata, Camino Invierno and Camino Fisterra.

 YouTube Channel.
 You might find my youtube channel of interest, particularly if you are planning your first Camino.
 It’s the same name.
 RobsCamino